jobtrek/sw/README.md

 Then, he removes the content of the surrounding scope.

 SW uses :

 - [fd](https://github.com/sharkdp/fd) to select the code files we want to search for solutions to wipe.
-- [ast-grep](https://github.com/ast-grep/ast-grep) to find patterns in comments with abstract syntax tree.
-- Remove the code next to the comment and in the same code scope with simple rust.
+- Remove the code betwwen lines containing à `--sw-wipe--` keyword inclusive.

 ### Defaults